federicogarzarelli/portfolio-allocation/README.md

 * `--weights`              list of portfolio weights for each share specified after `--shares` (e.g. `0.35,0.35,0.30`).
 The weights need to sum to 1.
 When weights are specified a custom weights strategy is used that simply loads the weights specified.
 Alternative is `--strategy`. __Either this argument or `--strategy` is mandatory__
 * `--strategy`             name of one of the strategy to run for the PDF report.
 Possibilities are `riskparity, riskparity_nested, rotationstrat, uniform, vanillariskparity, onlystocks, sixtyforty`.
 Alternative is --weights. __Either this argument or `--weights` is mandatory__
 * `--indicators`           include the indicator assets (no backtest will be run on these) that are used to decide which assets are used in the strategy.
 At present these are used only in the asset rotation strategy.  __This argument is mandatory when `--strategy rotationstrat` is chosen__
+* `--benchmark`            name of a benchmark to compare against the portfolio allocations.
+The benchmark is bought using the money available in the portfolio.
+No leverage is applied to the benchmark.
 * `--initial_cash`         initial_cash to start with.
 Default is 100000.
 * `--contribution`         cash invested or withdrawn in a given year.
 If the data frequency is daily cash is added or removed on the 20th of each month; if the data frequency is yearly, cash is added or removed each year.
 If the amount is between (-1,1) the amount is considered to be a % of the portfolio value (e.g. if the amount is -0.04, the 4% of the portfolio is withdrawn).
 Default is 0.
 * `--startdate`            starting date of the simulation.
 If not specified backtrader will take the earliest possible date.
 (To test)